 Afe Adogame is a professor of religion and society at Princeton Theological Seminary, where he studies religious experiences in Africa and the African diaspora.
 He previously served as senior lecturer in religious studies and world Christianity at the University of Edinburgh, U.K.

 The Society of Ordained Scientists is an ecumenical fellowship of ordained people with an expertise in science, medicine or technology.
 The SOS has several aims, including “To offer to God in our ordained role the work of science and technology in the exploration and stewardship of creation.”
-The Rev. Keith Suckling of St. Peter’s Church in […]
+The Rev. Stig Graham is warden.
+The Rev. Pamela […]

 Religions for Peace European Women of Faith Network is a organization and network of European women of various faiths who work to promote peace, understanding and spiritual values.
 Its offices are based in Glasgow, Scotland.